 - Review Center: Mobile Hotspots and Modems - All the current mobile hotspots on the market compared.

-For many RVers, a single basic Mobile Hotspot might be all that is needed to keep all your tech connected.
+For many RVers and cruisers, a single basic Mobile Hotspot might be all that is needed to keep all your tech connected.

 But if you need more capability or flexibility than a simple mobile hotspot can provide, more advanced router options are out there.